gautam-u/fitjournal-website/WARP.md

 ## Project Overview

-This is the official website for FitJournal, an iOS fitness tracking app.
+This is the official website for HomeGym Pro, a premium iOS home fitness app.
 The site is built with Jekyll and deployed via GitHub Pages, serving as the app's marketing site, privacy policy, and support portal.

 **Tech Stack**: Jekyll 4.3.2, Sass, GitHub Pages **Purpose**: iOS app marketing website with privacy policy and support pages